Energy Management - Built Environment

 - Solicit constructive feedback to enhance the development of strategies and plans to improve job performance and work relationships.

-- A three–year diploma with a minimum of 3 years documented, related work experience; and/or Mature Student Status (age 19 or older); or a recognized degree from an accredited institution in Engineering Technology or Life Sciences.
+- A three–year post secondary diploma with a minimum of 3 years documented, related work experience; OR

 - English proficiency at the college level.

-- Although not required for admission, good computer literacy and ACad skills will be an asset.
+- Although not required for admission, the following would be considered assets:

 The Importance of Learning Skills: